Borboletazul/Front-end/README.md

 <!--
 in the css file linked with the html, you can set the sytle specificaly to an text mark<br>
  or part of the text:
 p{
   color: red;
 }

-set all the paragraphs text color to red
+set all the paragraphs text color to red.

+To modify an specific id or class marked with html:
+id:
+#paragrafo1 {
+  color: black;
+}
+class:
+.Titulo1{
+background-color: red;
+}

 -->
 # Resume:
 the html file will contain the structure and types of text and